Manchester Essex Regional Middle/High School: Middle school

-In the first thirteen years of regionalization there have been six principals in charge of the middle school.
+In the first thirteen years of regionalization, there have been six principals in charge of the middle school.

-For most of its history, the high school was housed with a "junior-high".
+For most of its history, the high school was housed with a "junior high".
 As a result, principals Robert Shaps, Peter Sack, and James Lee oversaw the 7th and 8th grades during the first few years of regionalization.
 When 7th and 8th graders from Essex Elementary were moved to the Junior-Senior high building in Manchester, Superintendent Shaps hired social studies department chairperson Bruce Kaneb as assistant principal for those grades.
 In 2007 the middle school assistant principal job was upgraded to a principal position, relieving James Lee of those responsibilities.
 Superintendent Patricia Foley hired Elizabeth Raucci for the new position.
 At the time Raucci was serving as the principal of Groton-Dunstable Middle School.
 Raucci oversaw the integration of 6th graders to the middle school when the new facility was finished in 2009.
 Hoping to save $60,000, the superintendent had Raucci split her time between the middle school and Memorial Elementary School during the 2010–2011 school year.
 Five weeks before the start of the 2012 school year, Raucci announced that she was leaving to become the principal of the Rupert A. Nock Middle School in Newburyport.
 Without the necessary time to do a full search, Superintendent Beaudoin hired Cate Cullinane as a one-year interim principal.
-Among other administrative positions, Cullinane had been principal of Masconomet Regional Middle School.
-In April 2013 Steve Guditus was given a three-year contract as middle school principal.
-After Guditus' contract ran out, he left the school and former English teacher Joanne Maino replaced him.
+Among other administrative positions, Cullinane had been the principal of Masconomet Regional Middle School.
+In April 2013 Steve Guditus was given a three-year contract as the middle school principal.